Palawan, the ultimate paradise island for rare birdwatching

 - International flights,

-- Non-meals drinks,
+- Non-meals drinks and alcoholic drinks,

 - Tips and other personal expenses.

-- In case of air transport, air surcharges in the event of excess baggage or increased fuel.
+- In the case of air transport, air surcharges in the event of excess baggage or increased fuel.

 - Multi-risk travel insurance (optional)